What is a Rootkit?

 It is important to mention how your PC executes the applications you launch.
 There are four hierarchical levels, called protection rings, that define the rights that programs have when executed by your CPU.
-Ones that are placed on the higher ring are not able to inflate the apps on lower rings.
+Ones placed on the higher ring cannot inflate the apps on the lower rings.
 Ring 0 is given to the operating system's kernel, Ring 1 - to the hardware drivers, and Ring 2 - to the programs with low-level access permissions.
 Ring 3 is used by most third-party applications since they don’t need any deep permissions.
-Implementing malware to the Ring 2 means you have control over all user’s applications; on Ring 1 - almost over all things that happen on the computer.
+Implementing malware to the Ring 2 means you have control over all user applications; on Ring 1 - almost all things happen on the computer.

 Rootkit in combination with other viruses

 Attacks on corporations are usually backed by spyware, ransomware, or both simultaneously.
-Rootkit acts like an aperitive for the main course - encrypted files and stolen data.
-Both may cost corporations millions of dollars, and in case of a confidential information leak you may also expect reputational losses.
+Rootkit acts as an aperitive for the main course of encrypted files and stolen data.
+Both may cost corporations millions of dollars, and in case of a confidential information leak, you may also expect reputational losses.
 And all this spree is provided by one little thing that sits deeply in your system and holds the gates open.
 But how does rootkit work?

 How does that work?

 All operating systems, among contemporary ones, are not 100% invulnerable to malware attacks.
 Even the latest Windows and macOS have certain security flaws - they’re just not uncovered yet.
 Those which were reported are usually fixed in the nearest updates.
 Nonetheless, many companies do not keep an eye on the regular system and software updates.
 Some ask their employees to update their PCs manually, but they would rather make more memes about Windows updates than update them.
 Exactly, those breaches are used by rootkits to escalate privileges.